geokyr/algorithms-and-complexity/README.md

 ## Analytical Assignments

-There were 3 analytical assignments for submission and in total the following concepts were covered:
+There were 3 Analytical Assignments for submission and in total the following concepts were covered:

 - Asymptotic Notation
 - Recursive Relations